Career Technical Education - Grades 9-12

 What is Career Technical Education?

-- Career Technical Education is a program designed to prepare students for a career.
-The purpose of Career Technical Education Programs is to provide a wide variety of specialized career education programs to Stanislaus County residents age 16 and older.
+Career Technical Education is a program designed to prepare students for a career.
+The purpose of Career Technical Education Programs is to provide a wide variety of specialized career education programs to Stanislaus County residents aged 16 and older.

 Prepare for advanced careers